Cohort

 Vision

-As a society, Laura believes we can reduce the negative impact associated with dementia by embracing cognitive diversity through environmental, policy, legal, advocacy and educational endeavours -- highlighting the importance of those with the lived experience of dementia as the true dementia experts.
+As a society, Laura believes we can reduce the negative impact associated with dementia by embracing cognitive diversity through environmental, policy, legal, advocacy and educational endeavors — highlighting the importance of those with the lived experience of dementia as the true dementia experts.

 Strategy

-As an advocate, Laura is the co-founder of an international network focused on supporting the next generation of international multidisciplinary dementia leaders (www.wyldementia.org).
-As a researcher, her work focuses post-diagnostic support and engaging marginalized populations in dementia research endeavours.
+As an advocate, Laura is the co-founder of an international network—www.wyldementia.org—focused on supporting the next generation of international multidisciplinary dementia leaders.
+As a researcher, her work focuses post-diagnostic support and engaging marginalized populations in dementia research endeavors.

 Impact

 As an Atlantic Fellow, Laura has worked alongside brilliant fellows in all seven of the Atlantic Fellows programs.
-This international breadth has inspired her to take large, globally-focused but locally impactful innovative creative steps in my own professional research and advocacy career.
+This international breadth has inspired her to take large, globally-focused but locally impactful innovative creative steps in her professional research and advocacy career.

 Motivation